SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request message:  None
 - Response message: Status

+The "op=reject" semantics from [@!RFC5730, Section 2.9.3.4] are assigned to the HTTP DELETE method.
-The semantics of the HTTP DELETE method are determined by the role of the client sending the request.
-For the current sponsoring client of the object, the DELETE method is defined as "reject transfer".
+The currently sponsoring client of the object MUST use the HTTP DELETE method to reject a started transfer process.

 Example request: